rack/rack/UPGRADE-GUIDE.md

 Be aware that the response body might not respond to `#each` and you must now check if the body responds to `#each` or not to determine if it is an enumerable or streaming body.

-You must not call `#each` directly on the body and instead you should return a new body that calls `#each` on the original body and yields at least once per iteration.
+You must not call `#each` directly on the body and instead you should return a new body that calls `#each` on the original body.